-Students interested in the Horse Judging Team should enroll in ANSC 316, offered in the spring semester, which meets from 3:00 to 5:00 p.m.
+Students interested in the Horse Judging Team should enroll in ANSC 316, offered in the spring semester, which meets from 3:00 to 5:00 pm.
 Ideally, students interested in the horse judging program should take this class in the spring semester of their freshman year.

-For more information, please contact Sarah Schobert at sarah.schobert@ag.tamu.edu or 979-458-2967.
+For more information, please contact Sarah Schobert at sarah.schobert@ag.tamu.edu.